marzer/tomlplusplus/README.md

 ### Other environments and package managers
-`toml++` is a fairly new project and I'm not up-to-speed with all of the available packaging and integration options in the modern C++ ecosystem.
+`toml++` is a fairly new project and I'm not up-to-speed with all of the available packaging and integration options in the C++ ecosystem.
 I'm also a cmake novice, for better or worse.
 If there's an integration option missing be assured that I fully support it being added, and welcome [pull requests](./CONTRIBUTING.md)!

 <br>